SoumyaEXE/soumya.github.io/_posts/2021-07-31-Ret2TheUnknown.markdown

 ### Behavior

-Looking at the security of the binary with the checksec command, it is found that the NX bit of the binary is enabled:
+Looking at the security of the binary with the checksec command, it is found that the NX bit of the binary is enabled\:

 {% highlight bash %}
 ┌─[✗]─[0xd4y@Writeup]─[~/business/ctf/redpwn/pwn/ret2the-unknown]
-└──╼ $checksec ret2the-unknown [*] '/home/0xd4y/business/ctf/redpwn/pwn/ret2the-unknown/ret2the-unknown'   Arch:     amd64-64-little   RELRO:    Partial RELRO   Stack:    No canary found   NX:       NX enabled   PIE:      No PIE (0x400000)
+└──╼ $checksec ret2the-unknown [*] '/home/0xd4y/business/ctf/redpwn/pwn/ret2the-unknown/ret2the-unknown'   Arch\:     amd64-64-little   RELRO\:    Partial RELRO   Stack\:    No canary found   NX\:       NX enabled   PIE\:      No PIE (0x400000)
 {% endhighlight %}

 Note that this binary is 64-bit in little endianness

 Therefore, the RIP cannot simply be overwritten to point to shellcode.
 However, the instruction pointer can easily be overwritten due to the lack of a stack canary.
 Furthermore, there is no PIE (Position Independent Executables) which means that the libc base can be calculated by finding the offset of the executables (this is examined in detail in the [Finding Base Libc Address](#h.7rxf70l4dide) section).
 This element is essential to the success of return-to-libc attacks.

-When executing the binary, user input can be provided after the “safely?” string:
+When executing the binary, user input can be provided after the “safely?” string\:

 {% highlight bash %}
 ┌─[0xd4y@Writeup]─[~/business/ctf/redpwn/pwn/ret2the-unknown]